WE REDEFINE SURFACE DESIGN

 Through ever-evolving material research, we work to redefine the tools of our trade - pattern, structure, form, and color – into tangible experience.
 Our innovative work translates pattern design into three-dimensional wall covers andarchitectural elements, as well as upholstery fabrics, wallpapers, and tiles for both residential and commercial interior.

-We are based out of Boston, MA.
+We are based out of Brooklyn, NY.

 Tom Lerental (she/her) is a textile designer in passion and practice and the founder of Tomma Bloom.
 Using the four fundamental tools of her trade - pattern, structure, shape, and color, she creates and realizes joyful experiences in space.